 Whitepapers can help any business generate more leads and sales.

-That’s why today I am going to teach you about whitepaper writing, and provide some examples to learn from.
+That’s why today I am going to teach you about whitepaper copywriting, design, and more.

 What is a whitepaper?